-Section 1.
-Minnesota Statutes 2022, section 62J.17, subdivision 5a, is amended to read:
+- Section 1.
+Minnesota Statutes 2022, section 62J.17, subdivision 5a, is amended to read: - Subd.

-- Subd.
 5a.
 Retrospective review. (a) The commissioner shall retrospectively review each major spending commitment and notify the provider of the results of the review.
 The commissioner shall determine whether the major spending commitment was appropriate.
 In making the determination, the commissioner may consider the following criteria: the major spending commitment's impact on the cost, access, and quality of health care; the clinical effectiveness and cost-effectiveness of the major spending commitment; and the alternatives available to the provider.
-If the major expenditure is determined to not be appropriate, the commissioner shall notify the provider. - (b) The commissioner may not prevent or prohibit a major spending commitment subject to retrospective review.
+If the major expenditure is determined not to be appropriate, the commissioner shall notify the provider. - (b) The commissioner may not prevent or prohibit a major spending commitment subject to retrospective review.
 However, if the provider fails the retrospective review, any major spending commitments by that provider for the five-year period following the commissioner's decision are subject to prospective review under subdivision 6a. - Sec.
-2. Minnesota Statutes 2022, section 62Q.675, is amended to read:
+2. Minnesota Statutes 2022, section 144.1481, subdivision 1, is amended to read: 2.26 - Subdivision 1.
+Establishment; membership.
+The commissioner of health shall establish 2.27 a 16-member 21-member Rural Health Advisory Committee.
+The committee shall consist 2.28 of the following members, all of whom must reside outside the seven-county metropolitan 2.29 area, as defined in section 473.121, subdivision 2: 2.30 - (1) two members from the house of representatives of the state of Minnesota, one from 2.31 the majority party and one from the minority party; 2.32 - (2) two members from the senate of the state of Minnesota, one from the majority party 2.33 and one from the minority party; 2.34